navneetchauhan1988/AzureSentinel/Instructions/Lab 1  : Onboarding Azure Sentinel.md

 ### Connect Azure Activity Log

-1. In the Azure Portal select All resources and select the Log Analytics workspace you created in the previous task.
+1. In the Azure Portal , Search for **Azure Sentinal** , Click Azure Sentinal you created in previous task.

 2. On the menu, select **Data connectors**.
 This page lets you see the full list of connectors that Azure Sentinel provides and their status.